 MONDAYS & WEDNESDAYS 7-10PM

 The London Acting Workshop for Voice & Movement is an opportunity to utilize the greater potential of your voice and body.
 No matter how truthful the flow of your thoughts, impulses, and emotions – if they are expressed through weak muscles and a poor voice – then they are only a fraction of the greater creative potential.
 These sessions run for 4 weeks on Monday & Wednesday evenings and are placed approximately two weeks after and two weeks before the start of Main Method Intensive.
-They can be taken exclusively, or as part of a longer arch of training.
+They can be taken exclusively or as part of a longer arch of training.
 As an actor without an evolved relationship with your voice and body, you will have little means to express the life created within.
-Therefore under the expert instruction of the teaching, it releases your instrument to let your work creatively expand through your physical and vocal actions.
+Therefore under the expert instruction of the teaching, it unlocks your acting to let your work creatively expand through your physical and vocal actions.

-It may seem obvious why you would need to work on your voice, but of course there is much more to it than you could possibly imagine at first glance.
-Breath is essential for the voice as well as movement, as both are action.
+It may seem obvious why you would need to work on your voice, but of course, there is much more to it than you could possibly imagine at first glance.
+Breath is essential for the voice as well as movement, as both are active.
 It is common for adults in the developed world to cut off the power of the voice by locking up the diaphragm, a muscle which as a baby you will have fully used from birth.
 However over the years because of conditioning and possible suppression, the diaphragm becomes locked up and so does the voice.
 Unlocking this and expanding your capacity is central to the work you will need to undertake.
 The next step is to build on and play with the flexibility and range of your voice which, like your body, interlinks the flow of intuitive and expressive impulses from your creative core.
-Both movement and voice give real depth and meaning to your acting as they are the means of expressing your Thoughts, Impulses, & Emotions, which are born in the creative core of your instrument..
+How long with body language the other dominant factor that informs how is he affected by another human being, is tonality. from birth a baby can effectively understand their mother by the tone of her voice full stop it is a crucial intuitive skill that goes back to the very beginning of our evolution as a species.
+Therefore for the natural and expressive flow of The Voice is essential for you to creatively play with both the character and the text.
+Many people misunderstand voice training as a primary theatre skill.
+But as the microphone picks up all the subtle tones and qualities of our voice it is in fact far more important for the camera.
+That way the magnifying effect of working in front of the camera can amplify the greater quality and depths of both your voice and body.
+Each week both the movement and voice classes give real depth and meaning to your acting.
+So it cannot be emphasized enough how your voice and body as they are the means of expressing your Thoughts, Impulse, & Emotions, alive in your character.